There’s a moment in every engineer’s career when microservices feel like the answer to everything. Mine was around six years ago.

 - cognitive load for every engineer

-For a small team, this is a direct tax on velocity.
+For a small team, that’s a direct tax on velocity.

 And at early stages, velocity is the only advantage you have.